Shlomix/gpt-eval-task/README.md

-# Multiple Choice Question-Answering in a k-shot Setting with GPT-2 Variants.
+# Multiple Choice Question-Answering in a k-shot Setting with GPT-2 Variants

 ## 1. Background: